 - COMPASS Reading score of 84 or better.

-3. COMPASS Writing score sufficient for placement in ENG 131.
-This requirement may also be fulfilled by successful completion of required developmental English courses or completion of ENG 131 or its equivalent with a C grade or better.
+- COMPASS Writing score sufficient for placement in ENG 131.
+This requirement may also be fulfilled by successful completion of required developmental English courses or completion of ENG 131 with a C grade or better.

-5. Successful completion of BIO 233 – Anatomy and Physiology I, with a C grade or better.
+- BIO-233: Anatomy and Physiology I, with a C grade or better.

-6. Successful completion of AH 100 – Medical Terminology, with a C grade or better.
+- AH-100: Medical Terminology, with a C grade or better.

-7. Successful completion of CHEM 131 – Principles of Chemistry, with a C grade or better.
+- CHEM-131: Principles of Chemistry, with a C grade or better.

 Individuals new to the field of Respiratory Therapy may find it helpful to job shadow a Respiratory Therapist.
 This will give new students the ability to see first-hand the wide variety of responsibilities that are part of the profession.
 Contact your local Respiratory Care department to arrange for this opportunity.